msatbsx/arduino-puck-lighting/README.md

 - order of colors is cool/warm/amber
 - if order of colors does not match LED, can be changed in `#define COLOR_ORDER`

 Recomended initial setting is CRGB(255, 255, 255).
 To make the light warmer decrease first value by half: CRGB(127, 255, 255).
 To make the light cooler decrease last value by half: CRGB(255, 255, 127).
 Continiue until effect is satisfactory.

 ## FAQs & troubleshooting
 - why the strips are bilinking while power up?
 This is for testing purposes, if all led's and all colors are working.
 To remove it, please comment lines 39-47.
+Testing sequence for each LED should be cool/warm/amber.
+To correct change `COLOR_ORDER`
 - LEDs are not lighing after successfully downloading the program.
 Check:
     - check if the pins in described in the file are matching those connected to the strips.
     - check if ground from power supply is connected to Arduino.